PsychoPunkSage/Sec_audit/Checksums/3-t-swap-audit/audit-data/FINDINGS.md

 > The `getInputAmountBasedOnOutput` function is intended to calculate the amount of tokens a user should deposit given an amount of tokens of output tokens.
 However, the function currently miscalculates the resulting amount.
 When calculating the fee, it scales the amount by 10_000 instead of 1_000

 ### Impact:
-> Protocol takes more fees than expected from users.
+> Protocol takes more fees than expected from user.

 ### Recommended Mitigation:
 ```diff